 Service Category Description Select the Application Throttling checkbox.
 Specify the downstream and upstream rates in Kbps.
 Action Select any of following actions: Select Allow to allow access users based on the access rule.
 Select Deny to deny access to users based on the access rule.
 Select Destination-NAT to allow changes to destination IP address.
 Select Source-NAT to allow changes to the source IP address.
 The destination-nat and source-nat actions apply only to the network services rules.
 Destination Select a destination option for the access rules for network services, applications, and application categories.
-You can allow or deny access to any the following destinations based on your requirements. • to all destinations- Access is allowed or denied to all destinations. • to a particular server-Access is allowed or denied to a particular server.
-After selecting this option, specify the IP address of the destination server. • except to a particular server-Access is allowed or denied to servers other than the specified server.
-After selecting this option, specify the IP address of the destination server. • to a network-Access is allowed or denied to a network.
-After selecting this option, specify the IP address and netmask for the destination network. • except to a network-Access is allowed or denied to networks other than the specified network.
-After selecting this option, specify the IP address and netmask of the destination network. • to domain name-Access is allowed or denied to the specified domains.
-After selecting this option, specify the domain name in the Domain Name text box. • to master IP-Access is allowed or denied to the master IP address.
+You can allow or deny access to any the following destinations based on your requirements. to all destinations- Access is allowed or denied to all destinations. to a particular server-Access is allowed or denied to a particular server.
+After selecting this option, specify the IP address of the destination server. except to a particular server-Access is allowed or denied to a network.
+After selecting this option, specified server.
+After selecting this option, specify the IP address of the destination network. to a network-Access is allowed or denied to a network.
+After selecting this option, specify the IP address and netmask for the destination network. except to a network-Access is allowed or denied to networks other than the specified network.
+After selecting this option, specify the IP address and netmask for the destination network. except to a network-Access is allowed or denied to networks other than the specified network.
+After selecting this option, specify the IP address and netmask of the destination network. to domain name-Access is allowed or denied to the specified domains.
+After selecting this option, specify the domain name in the Domain Name text box. to master IP-Access is allowed or denied to the master IP address.
 Log Select this checkbox if you want a log entry to be created when this rule is triggered.
 AOS-W Instant supports firewall based logging function.
 Firewall logs on the OAW-IAPs are generated as security logs.
 Blacklist Select the Blacklist checkbox to blacklist the client when this rule is triggered.
 The blacklisting lasts for the duration specified as Auth failure blacklist time on the Blacklisting tab of the Security window.
-For more information, see Blacklisting Clients on page 172.
+For more information, see Blacklisting Clients on page 170.
 Disable scanning Select Disable scanning checkbox to disable ARM scanning when this rule is triggered.
-The selection of the Disable scanning applies only if ARM scanning is enabled, For more information, see Configuring Radio Settings for an OAW-IAP on page 240.
+The selection of the Disable scanning applies only if ARM scanning is enabled, For more information, see Configuring Radio Settings for an OAW-IAP on page 238.
 DSCP tag Select the DSCP tag checkbox to specify a DSCP value to prioritize traffic when this rule is triggered.
 Specify a value within the range of 0 to 63.
 To assign a higher priority, specify a higher value.
 802.1p priority Select the 802.1p priority checkbox to specify an 802.1p priority.
 Specify a value between 0 and 7.
 To assign a higher priority, specify a higher value.